 Whilst smaller 'employers' are not caught by these changes, there is often a larger company in the supply chain who will insist on an employment relationship and as such many smaller companies are having to modify or lose contracts.

-Companies contracting to public sector bodies were already caught by these rules so this only applies to non-public sector arrangements but we expect the impact on those affected to be significant.
+Companies contracting to public sector bodies were already caught by these rules from April 2017 and continue to be assessed under the new rules.